 - To quickly access the deleted files that you need, enter the keyword of file names to filter the deleted files.
 Or sort the deleted files by Name, Date Deleted, Item Type, etc.;

 - Right-click the deleted files and select Restore.
 The deleted files will be put back to their original location.

-If you have back up your files with Windows’ built-in backup utility at some point, here is how you can restore the deleted files from the backup.
-Windows backup is available on Windows 10, 8, 7.
+If you have backed up your files with Windows’ built-in backup utility at some point, here is how you can restore the deleted files from the backup.
+Windows backup is available on Windows 11, 10, 8, and 7.

 - Click the Start menu.
 Navigate to Windows System > Control Panel;

 - If you have any backup available, you will have the Restore my files option in the Restore section;